FreeTrav/psPILOT/psPILOT.md

 `E:`

 End (return from) subroutine or (if outside of a subroutine) end the program.
-In psPILOT, if an operand is supplied, it will be ignored, but does not cause an error.
+In psPILOT, if an operand is supplied, it will be ignored (treated as a remark/comment), but does not cause an error.
 Most implementations of PILOT do not permit an operand to be supplied.

 #### J: Jump